igordertigor/triforce/README.rst

 is provided as a fallback since there seem to be a myriad of ways of setting up a virtualenv and you never know what might work on a given system.

-In addition to the names of the programs on PyPi, you need to specify which executables should be symlinked.
-This may seem redundant, but a) I don't know how to easily introspect a Python package to obtain the scripts it installs and
-b) maybe you want to have control over this.
+In addition to the names of the packages on PyPi, you need to specify which executables or scripts should be symlinked.
+This may seem redundant, but a) I don't know how to easily introspect a Python package to obtain the scripts it installs and b) maybe you want to have control over this.
 Anyway, for the tool `yadoma` above there is no list of symlinks and so the tool will attempt to symlink a script of the same name as the package on PyPi.
 Yes, this could have been done for `ipython` too, but then we wouldn't link the `iptest` script.
 Lastly, you can also specify a `url` which may contain the string that will be passed on to `pip`.
 In the example above we install `git-spindle` from github.

 Lastly, I should also note that the tools `pip` and `pybuilder` will be installed by default into each created system virtualenv.